Home Teaching

 Quantum Computing and Quantum Machine Learning

-One of the most promissing and challenging area of time series analysis is quantum time series anomaly detection, which I actively collaborate on with Prof. Sebastian Zając, PKO Bank / SGH Warsaw School of Economics, Poland.
-Quantum machine learning techniques can assist in discovering complex patterns, which deviate from the normal time series characteristics.
+One of the most promissing and challenging area of time series analysis is Quantum Information Field Theory (QIFT), which I actively collaborate on with Prof. Sebastian Zając.
+QIFT based Quantum Data Science methods assist in discovering complex patterns and anomalies in data, which cannot be detected using established data analysis techniques.

 As the majority of investigated models involve variational quantum algorithms, an important aspect of my research are the issues of quantum model trainability.
 In particular, I investigate approaches to mitigating the emergence of barren plateaus - the large flat areas in the cost function landscape, which negatively impact optimisation of large quantum circuits.